Alveo/alveo-java-rest-client/README.md

 `src/test/resources/example.conf` -- that is, with three keys:

 [hocon]: https://github.com/typesafehub/config/blob/master/HOCON.md
- * `vlabclient.test.run-live` -- whether to run the live tests
+ * `alveo-rest-client.test.run-live` -- whether to run the live tests
- * `vlabclient.test.server-base` -- the base URL of the HCS vLab server
+ * `alveo-rest-client.test.server-base` -- the base URL of the HCS vLab server
- * `vlabclient.test.api-key` -- the API key
+ * `alveo-rest-client.test.api-key` -- the API key

 If you don't set this up, only the recorded tests will run, although this is probably OK.